 Tracey is involved in many aspects of the Finance Team’s daily responsibilities, including Reconciliation of Supplier Statements and Preparation of the Bi-Monthly Payment Run, Liaising with External Third Party Suppliers, Compiling Bespoke Reports for the Director of Finance, Management of Cash Expenditure, Processing, Maintaining and Filing of all Purchase Invoices, Management of Credit Card Expenditure and Inputting Bank Transactions onto Sage and Liaising with the Bank over Queries.

-Michael Bennett, Director of Player Welfare.
+Dr. Michael Bennett, Director of Player Wellbeing.

 Michael is a former professional footballer having played for Charlton, Wimbledon, Brentford, Millwall, Brighton and England under 20’s.

 After retiring from the game, Michael qualified as a psychotherapist and counsellor.
 He applied his skills and experience working with schools and local communities to provide counselling and mentoring support for young people with behavioural issues.

 Michael set up Unique Sports Counselling and worked with professionals from across the sporting world.
 He has worked tirelessly to elevate the profile of mental health and wellbeing in football and the wider sports arena.

 On joining the Professional Footballers Association (PFA) Michael initially worked as an Education Officer, raising the awareness of current and former players to the importance of education and vocational training; encouraging and supporting them to embrace learning opportunities.

 Recognising that players had very limited access to emotional/wellbeing support.
 Michael was appointed to the position of Director of Player Welfare in 2011 and heads up the department that offers mental health/wellbeing and emotional support to current and former professional footballers.

 He devised and implemented the PFA’s Welfare strategy which includes: